-- 1.1 This Screening Assessment relates to a Neighbourhood Development Plan that is considered to be in general conformity with higher level strategic plans, such as the Herefordshire Core Strategy and the National planning Policy Framework.
-The screening stage involves assessing broadly whether the Draft Neighbourhood Plan is likely to have a significant effect on any European site(s). - 1.2 Orleton and Richards Castle's Parish Councils are producing a joint Neighbourhood Development Plan for Orleton and Richards Castle Parishes, in order to set out the vision, objectives and policies for the development of the Parish up to 2031.
-This HRA reviews the Draft Orleton and Richards Castle Plan March 2016. - 1.3 The NDP is criteria based and allocates three sites in Orleton village and two sites in Richards Castle.
+1.1 This Screening Assessment relates to a Neighbourhood Development Plan that is considered to be in general conformity with higher level strategic plans, such as the Herefordshire Core Strategy and the National planning Policy Framework.
+The screening stage involves assessing broadly whether the Draft Neighbourhood Plan is likely to have a significant effect on any European site(s).

+- 1.2 Yarpole Group Parish Council is producing a Neighbourhood Development Plan for Yarpole Group Parish, in order to set out the vision, objectives and policies for the development of the Parish up to 2031.
+This HRA reviews the Draft Yarpole Neighbourhood Development Plan March 2016. - 1.3 The NDP is criteria based and allocates one site to the north of the village in Bircher and two sites within Yarpole.
 It provides general policies that clarify and provide detail to the policies within the Herefordshire Core Strategy therefore it requires a high level screening assessment to build upon the HRA Screening Assessment Report for the Herefordshire Core Strategy.
-This high level screening assessment should be read in combination with the Herefordshire Pre-submission publication of the Local Plan-Core Strategy Habitat Regulations Assessment Report (April 2014) and ensures that there will not be any significant impacts upon Natura 2000 sites. - 1.4 The map below shows Orleton and Richards Castle Neighbourhood Area with the European Site highlighted.
+This high level screening assessment should be read in combination with the Herefordshire Local Plan-Core Strategy Habitat Regulations Assessment Report and ensures that there will not be any significant impacts upon Natura 2000 sites. - 1.4 The map below shows Yarpole Group Neighbourhood Area with the European Site highlighted.